AdGem/sail/ADGEM.md

 #### Firewall Issues

 If you are running a firewall such as `ufw` then your containers may have issues connecting to your host machine.
-To get around this, you need to open up access to the xdebug port on your host machine.
+To get around this, you need to open up access to the xdebug port on your host machine:

+    sudo ufw allow proto tcp to any port 9003

 ### Xdebug with Artisan